AlexandreAmice/AlexandreAmice.github.io/_pages/about.md

 Background
 ======
 Prior to coming to MIT, I spent four wonderful years at the University of Pennsylvania where I completed my Bachelors in Electrial Engineering and Mathematics as well as my Masters in Robotics in 2020.
 While there, I wrote my Master's Thesis under the supervision of [Professor Alejandro Ribeiro](https://alelab.seas.upenn.edu/alejandro-ribeiro/) and completed my Senior Design Capstone under [Professor Manfred Morari](https://www.seas.upenn.edu/directory/profile.php?ID=213).
-During the summer of 2019, I worked as a perception engineer at Uber ATG, improving the sensor fusion algorithms of the autonomous vehicle's on board radar system.
+During the summer of 2019, I worked as a perception engineering intern at Uber ATG, improving the sensor fusion algorithms of the autonomous vehicle's on board radar system.

 Non-Professional Interests
 =======